-Starting with Windows Vista, the boot loader has been moved from boot.ini to a utility called BCDEdit or Boot Configuration Data Editor Tool.
-In this post we will see how to modify, change or edit the Boot Menu Text in Windows 10/8/7/Vista.
+The boot loader has been moved from boot.ini to a utility called BCDEdit or Boot Configuration Data Editor Tool in Windows 11/10/8/7/Vista.
+In this post, we will see how to modify, change, or edit the Boot Menu Text in Windows 11/10/8/7.

 You will therefore be unable to tell which is which, since by default, the setup will add the generic entry: “Microsoft Windows 7” for each installation of Windows 7, irrespective of the version.

 So, to make the boot menu text more clear, you can take the following steps:

 Start your machine, on which you have installed the two versions of Windows 7.

 Choose either of the two entries from the boot menu.

 After the computer startup is completed, make a note of which installation is running.